Stradivario/ngx-cache-layer/README.md

 # FIRST

-#### To avoid memory leaks it is really important to subscribe ONLY ONCE when you initialize items from cache.
+#### To avoid memory leaks it is really important to subscribe ONLY ONCE when you initialize items from cache,
+#### or use examples bellow to iterate over items from collection and correct unsubscribe from them.

 #### The example below is correct implementation how it will work without any problems!
 #### Inside html when you use ( cartItems | async ) async pipe the view handles this automatically.`